Here's why Netanyahu's court overhaul brought Israel to the brink

 Last week, the government passed a law blocking the ability of the judiciary to declare Netanyahu unfit for office, due to a conflict of interest between his own corruption trial and his attempts to interfere in the courts.

 The government also wants to give itself a more direct hand in selecting the country's judges — a process that involves a judicial selection committee.
-Under the proposed changes, the government would get the decisive vote over which judges are appointed to courts.
+Under the proposed changes, the government would get the decisive vote over some of the justices appointed to the Supreme Court.
 Currently, politicians have a minority vote on the selection committee.

 Critics say the plan would alter the balance of power by weakening the independence of the courts — an institution with sweeping authority in Israel.